* Starbucks wants dominant position in single-cup market

 A Starbucks spokesman declined comment on the negotiations.
 Before news of the talks broke, Green Mountain spokeswoman Suzanne DuLong said the company had no comment on speculations around potential partnerships.

-Green Mountain shares surged as much as 13.5 percent to a new lifetime high of $47.81 before backtracking.
-Shares, which were briefly halted after Reuters reported the talks, closed up 6.7 percent to $46.35.
+Green Mountain shares surged as much as 13.5 percent to a high of $47.81 before backtracking.
+Shares, which were briefly halted after Reuters reported the talks, were up 7.4 percent to $46.65 in the last our of trading.

 Editing by Bernard Orr